Listeriosis

 Prevention of Listeriosis

-• Soft cheeses made with unpasteurized milk (eg, feta, Brie, Camembert, queso fresco, queso blanco); raw (unpasteurized) milk and milk products, although Listeria contamination can occur after pasteurization
+• Soft cheeses made with unpasteurized milk (eg, feta, Brie, Camembert, queso fresco, queso blanco); raw (unpasteurized) milk and milk products, although Listeria contamination can occur even after pasteurization

 • Refrigerated ready-to-eat foods (eg, hot dogs, deli meats, pȃtés, meat spreads), unless they are heated to an internal temperature of 73.9° C (165° F) or until steaming hot just before serving